wacncontent/CustomizeTool/removeCommentOutput2/articles/vs-azure-tools-connected-services-storage.md

 ## Connect to Azure Storage using the Connected Services dialog

 1. Make sure you have an Azure account.
-If you don't have an Azure account, you can sign up for a [trial](/pricing/1rmb-trial/).
+If you don't have an Azure account, you can sign up for a [trial](/pricing/1rmb-trial).
 Once you have an Azure account, you can create storage accounts, create mobile services, and configure Azure Active Directory.

 1. Open your project in Visual Studio, open the context menu for the **References** node in Solution Explorer, and then choose **Add Connected Service**.

     ![Adding a connected service](./media/vs-azure-tools-connected-services-storage/IC796702.png)

-1. In the **Add Connected Service** dialog box, choose **Azure Storage**, and then choose the **Configure** button.
-You may be prompted to log into Azure if you haven't already done so.
+1. In the **Add Connected Service** dialog box, choose **Azure Storage**, and then choose the **Configure** button.You may be prompted to log into Azure if you haven't already done so.

     ![Add Connected Service dialog box - Storage](./media/vs-azure-tools-connected-services-storage/IC796703.png)